 So, here’s what you need to know…

-It is for this reason, women get regular checkups of their cervix called a “pap smear.”
-During this process a brush is dragged across the surface of their cervix to catch cells.
-Theses cells are analyzed in a lab to check for HPV and precancerous changes.
+It is for this reason, women get regular check-ups of their cervix called a “pap smear.”
+During this process, a brush is dragged across the surface of their cervix to catch cells.
+These cells are analyzed in a lab to check for HPV and precancerous changes.
 In this way, precancerous cells can usually be treated early to prevent the development of cervical cancer.

 In 2006, a vaccine was introduced which prevents two subtypes of HPV (16 & 18) that have been associated with cervical cancer.
 Over the years, the vaccine has been improved to be effective against an additional 7 strains of HPV associated with precancerous cells and genital warts.
 As it turns out these two nasty strains (16 & 18) are also responsible for the majority of anal cancers and some throat cancers.
 (Although we know that alcohol and tobacco certainly play a role in oral cancers.)

 HPV prevention in men…

 In 2009, the FDA, realizing that men had genitals too, approved Gardasil, the first HPV vaccination for men.
 Routine vaccination of boys for HPV did not start until 2011.
 It is now recommended that men who have not been vaccinated, get the vaccine up to age 26.

 So, dear reader, while it’s certainly unpleasant to talk about genital warts, it’s even more unpleasant to talk about anal cancer.
 The CDC reports that men who have sex with me are about 17% more likely to get anal cancer than men who have sex with women.
 In addition, each year in the US, it is estimated that 5600 men will get HPV related oral cancers.